enowmbi/simple_extensions/README.md

   This simple method that reverses a string.
 It has a low memory footprint. "coin".implace_reversal! returns "nioc".
 Please note that the original string is changed as indicated by the !

   ### maximum_number_of_characters
   This method returns an array of the character with the highest frequency in a string of characters as well as the number of times it appears on the string.
 "AAEBEEEABBCE".maximum_number_of_characters returns [E, 4]
-  ### maximum_consecutive_sequence_of_character
-   Returns the longest sequence of characters together with its frequency in the sequence as a hash.
-"AAEBEEEABBCE".maximum_sequence_of_characters returns {:E => 3}

   ### first_recurring_character
   Ruturns the first character that appears more than once